-At the NCSL website, linked above, there’s a column for state laws regarding escheatment, a term for the transferring unclaimed “property” – in this case, the value of the gift card.
+At the NCSL website, linked above, there’s a column for state laws regarding escheatment.
+Escheatment refers to transferring unclaimed “property” – in this case, the value of the gift card.
 In some cases, unused gift card funds do not go directly to the retailer, but rather to the state.

 The American Bar Association has a detailed article on escheat laws and considerations for businesses, which you can read here.
-It’s important to familiarize yourself with the laws for your state or work with an accountant or attorney to ensure you’re complying with applicable regulations.
+It’s important to familiarize yourself with the laws for your state.
+Alternately, work with an accountant or attorney to ensure you’re complying with applicable regulations.

 Be sure to consult your processor, gift card program provider, or a licensed attorney for specific legal advice about selling or redeeming gift cards, or for retaining the unused portion of funds left on a customer’s gift card.

 Starting your own gift card program may seem intimidating, but there are plenty of services that help make it quick and painless.
 The two most common options to implementing a gift card program are going through your processor or using a “universal” gift card service.